↑

 I was so impressed to see each of my family members doing things they did best.
 Not just during the funeral preparation but during the entire caregiving process.

-• My aunt was the best suited for hands-on care (she lived with grandma her entire life).
+• My aunt was the best suited for hands-on care (she lived with Grandma her entire life).

 • However, my mom and uncle split the other duties based on their likes and strengths.

-• Mom was the runner and driver.
+• My mom was the runner and driver.

 woman getting outside to relieve intense caregiver stress